eastmaels/steemblog.github.io/_posts/account/justyy/2019-01-27_logoturtle-v0-0-15-add-goto-and-configure-project-ci-on-travis.md

 - - -

-This page is synchronized from the post: [LogoTurtle v0.0.15: Add GOTO and Configure Project CI on Travis](https://steemit.com/@justyy/logoturtle-v0-0-15-add-goto-and-configure-project-ci-on-travis)
+This page is synchronized from the post: ['LogoTurtle v0.0.15: Add GOTO and Configure Project CI on Travis'](https://steemit.com/@justyy/logoturtle-v0-0-15-add-goto-and-configure-project-ci-on-travis)